machdyne/topaz/README.md

 ## License

-The contents of this repo are released under the [CERN-OHL-P](LICENSE.txt) license, with the following exceptions:
+The contents of this repo are released under the [Lone Dynamics Open License](LICENSE.md) with the following exceptions:

   * The ch32fun library is MIT licensed.